 Precoding information and number of layers

-Antenna ports
+Antenna ports (5 bits)

 Note: above parameters of “Precoding information and number of layers” and “Antenna ports” are the same as those indicated in DCI format 0_1.

-timeDomainOffset: the value can be any integer between 0 and 159 slot using SCS = 240KHz, i.e., μ=4 as defined in spec.
-38.211.

-timeDomainAllocation: one row index of the table [pusch-symbolAllocation] for UL transmission with dynamic grant

-The slot offset K2 indicated by the row index of the table [pusch-symbolAllocation] is ignored
+DMRS_seq_initialization field (1 bit)

+Note: Present only when transform-precoding is disabled.

+timeDomainOffset: the offset is in unit of a slot, FFS details (13 bits).

+timeDomainAllocation: any one of valid combinations of start symbol and length and PUSCH mapping type that are specified for uplink grant-based transmission

-mcsAndTBS: value and range are the same as UL transmission with dynamic grant
+mcsAndTBS: an index of the MCS index table; value and range are the same as UL transmission with dynamic grant

-Indication of UL/SUL: 1 bit.
-Value 0 is the non-supplementary uplink, value 1 is supplementary uplink
+Note: it is up to RAN2 how to configure CG Type 1 on UL or SUL

 Frequency hopping flag: 1 bit.
 Vaule 0 is enabled; value 1 is disabled.